 Fill out bio and contact information fields.
 This is the only place on Instagram that allows you to use a clickable URL.
 For example, if you were to post a URL in the comment of a photo you post, people won’t be able to click it, so don’t waste your time.
 Your profile is the only place you should put your URL – preferably directing people to your website, or wherever you need them to go.

 As for your bio, you’re limited by character count.
-At a minimum, briefly summarize what you do and where you’re located.
-You can edit this section whenever you’d like so don’t worry if the perfect words aren’t coming to you.
+Briefly summarize what you do and where you’re located.
+You can edit this section whenever you’d like so don’t worry if the perfect words aren’t coming to you right away.